dujanhung/evtsbx-api-doc/enum/block_type.md

 </h2>

 >[!CAUTION]
->trying to create blocks via `es.CreateMultiBlock()` that goes outside the list of default unlocked items, is count as <i>illegal</i> act of shoplifting or ADs prevention, and may result in VK account suspension when the MOD is published to VK official "Evertech Sandbox mods" server.
+>trying to create blocks via `es.CreateMultiBlock()` that goes outside the list of default unlocked items, is count as <i>illegal</i> act of shoplifting or ADs prevention.

 ___